iloveitaly/hyper-focus/README.md

 ## Tests

-Haha!
-Nope.

 This is a fun personal tool.
-Tests are boring, so I didn't write them.
+Tests are boring, so I didn't write many of them.

 Plus, writing tests in Swift seems to be a massive pain (no dynamic mocks!).